dune-official/playlist_color_sort/README.md

 Download python from www.python.org and install it.
 If you're a windows user, please make sure to add python to the PATH

 # Step [0] Create your spotify app
 For the script to work (at all), you need to create your app at https://developer.spotify.com/dashboard/ .
-Then, note the client ID and client secret
+Then, note the client ID and client secret.
+The oauth_token can be found at https://developer.spotify.com/console/put-playlist-tracks/ by clicking on "get token" and then ticking "edit-playlist-public" and "edit-playlist-private".
+(Hint: The less ticks you leave, the better.
+This oauth token expires really quick, but it is still the passageway into your account.
+Avoid the risk and don't add too many scopes)

 # Step [1] Download the script
 Download the script and run `pip install -r requirements.txt` to install any missing libraries.
 Then, you can start the program properly.